Google says it has cracked a quantum computing challenge with new chip

-SANTA BARBARA, California (Reuters): Google on Monday said that it has overcome a key challenge in quantum computing with a new generation of chip, solving a computing problem in five minutes that would take a classical computer more time than the history of the universe.
+SANTA BARBARA (Reuters) : Google (GOOGL.O) on Monday said that it has overcome a key challenge in quantum computing with a new generation of chip, solving a computing problem in five minutes that would take a classical computer more time than the history of the universe.

 The results released Monday came from a new chip called Willow that has 105 “qubits,” which are the building blocks of quantum computers.
 Qubits are fast but error-prone, because they can be jostled by something as small as a subatomic particle from events in outer space.